Fortnox logo

 Fortnox integration partner logo

 Ongoing Warehouse AB is integration partner with Fortnox.
 Fortnox offers a cloud-based platform so that small business owners and accounting firms can manage their finances and administration effectively.
 The platform is the market leader in Sweden.
 It also gives customers access to financial services and corporate insurance.
 Fortnox was founded in 2001 and is headquartered in Växjö.
-The share is listed on NGM Nordic MTF.
+The share is listed on Nasdaq Nordic.
 For further information see www.fortnox.se.